 When the lender records the mortgage, deed of trust, or other security instrument in the land records, it creates a lien on the home.
-If the borrower breaches the loan contract, like failing to make payments, the lender can foreclose the property.
+If the borrower breaches the loan contract, like failing to make payments, the lender can foreclose.

 A "servicer" manages the loan account.
 In some cases, the loan owner is also the servicer.
 Other times, the loan owner sells the servicing rights to a third party.
 That company then handles the loan account; it processes monthly payments and oversees collection activities if the borrower doesn't make the payments.